Kagu-chan/osu-toolkit/support/README.md

 * Your project must be written in C# or .NET
 * Your project must be hosted and up to date on github
 * You have to use clean code
+* If your project not ready to use and is in development, this is not a problem.
+But if I see project inactive for long time (before finish) I will stop support.

 If this applies, I will provide my help: